suites-dev/suites/README.md

 🔄 **Consistent Test Architecture** - Achieve a uniform approach to unit testing.
 Your tests will follow a consistent syntax and structure, making them easier to read and maintain.

-📈 **Optimized Performance** - Lightning-fast execution for all your unit tests.
-Automock's lightweight design ensures that your tests run smoothly and efficiently.
+📈 **Optimized Performance** - By bypassing the DI container load, Automock's design ensures your unit tests run significantly faster.
+This lets you focus on development without unnecessary waits.

 🌐 **Community & Support** - Join a growing community of developers.
-Benefit from regular updates, comprehensive documentation, and responsive support to ensure you get the most out of Automock.
+Regular updates, comprehensive documentation, and responsive support to ensure you get the most out of Automock.

 ## :package: Installation